CosmWasm/cw-plus/packages/cw3/README.md

 `Proposal{proposal_id}` - Returns the information set when creating the contract, along with the current status.

-`Votes{proposal_id, start_after, limit}` - Returns all votes
-submitted for the given proposal, with pagination.

 `ListProposals{start_after, limit}` - Returns the same info as `Proposal`, but for all proposals along with pagination.
 Starts at proposal_id 1 and accending.

 `ReverseProposals{start_before, limit}` - Returns the same info as `Proposal`, but for all proposals along with pagination.
 Starts at latest proposal_id and descending.
+(Often this is what you will want for a UI)

+`Vote{proposal_id, voter}` - Returns how the given voter (HumanAddr) voted on the proposal.
+(May be null)

+`ListVotes{proposal_id, start_after, limit}` - Returns the same info
+as `Proposal`, but for all proposals along with pagination.
+Starts at proposal_id 1 and accending.

 ## Voter Info